 For families on low incomes, living in poverty, the stress and financial hardship involved can be insurmountable.
 The cost of transport to hospital and overnight stays, additional clothing, specialized diets, child care, a million other incremental additional costs all increase stress on the whole family and can plunge parents into serious and sometimes irretrievable debt.

-Miracles crisis funding means we can act immediately to provide funds at very short notice when they are needed – something no other charity is able to do.
+Miracles crisis funding means we can act immediately (within 24 hours of a call for help) to provide funds at very short notice when they are needed – it is what makes us unique - something no other charity is able to do.

 We can only take calls from professionals.
 If you are a family or individual in need of help please contact your local CA or social worker / hospital support and ask them to contact us directly at Miracles or fill in the online form

 Providing transport and subsistence costs for the family of a twelve-year-old boy with Ewing sarcoma in sustained treatment with chemo and radiotherapy and surgery.